thoughtram/blog/_posts/2015-08-11-angular-2-template-syntax-demystified-part-1.md

 Angular takes the expression passed to the attribute and parses and evaluates it against the corresponding scope, which allows us to pass other values than strings to directives.

-Why can't we just continue like that in Angular 2?
+Why can't we just continue like that in Angular?
 There are a couple of reasons:

 - **Predictability** - Looking at our template, we can't tell what happens to the value of the attribute inside our directive, without knowing the internals of it.
 We need a way to decide from the outside world how values are bound.
 - **Compatibility** - This whole mechanism only works with Angular directives.
 As soon as we use custom elements that aren't directives but vanilla Web Components, `ctrl.objOnCtrl` would just be that string, unless our custom element would come with a similar parsing and evaluating strategy that Angular directives use.
 Angular should work with any element, no matter if it's a custom element, a Web Component built with Polymer, or a directive.

-That's why Angular 2 always binds to properties rather than attributes (as AngularJS does).
+That's why since version 2.x, Angular always binds to properties rather than attributes (as AngularJS does).
 Every DOM element has properties, regardless of being a native element or a Web Component.
 In order to tell Angular that we want to bind to a property, we use the brackets syntax.
 If we'd build our `widget` directive in Angular, we would need to bind to it's `obj` property to assign an object value:

 {% highlight html %}
 {% raw %}